 Drain 44, near northern end of Lake Bonney SE

-- Diverse macroinvertebrate community with at least two flow dependent species but no rare or sensitive species collected
+- Sparse macroinvertebrate community with only one flow dependent species and no rare or sensitive species.

 About the location

-Drain 44 is a large drain in the South East with a catchment area of about 150 square kilometres.
-It rises at an elevation of about 20 metres above sea-level near the Mount Burr Range, receives drainage from Drain 29, 31, 32, 34, 35, 36 and 47 and flows in a south-westerly direction into the northern end of Lake Bonney, SE.
+Drain 44 is a large drain in the South East with a catchment area of about 150 km2.
+It rises at an elevation about 20 metres above sea level near the Mount Burr Range, receives drainage from Drain 29, 31, 32, 34, 35, 36 and 47 and flows in a southwesterly direction into the northern end of Lake Bonney SE.

-Drain 44 is an artificially constructed drain where the primary function is to remove surface water to improve agricultural productivity in the region (Department for Water 2010).
+Drain 44 is an artificially constructed drain where the primary function is to remove surface water and draining saline groundwater to improve agricultural productivity in the region (Department for Water 2010).
 Given its artificial character, the drain is not expected to be in a highly rated aquatic ecosystem condition, although it does provide significant habitat for many aquatic species in the region.

 The major land uses are cattle and sheep grazing, and cropping.
 The drainage network also receives stormwater from Millicent township and treated effluent from the Millicent Wastewater Treatment Plant.
-The monitoring site was located just upstream from Lake Bonney SE near the Frontage Road, about eight kilometres south-south-west from Millicent.
+The monitoring site was located at the v-notch weir just upstream from Lake Bonney SE near the Frontage Road, about eight kilometres south–south–west of Millicent.